Nesting instinct: In insects

 Nesting behavior is also present in many invertebrates.
 The best known example of nesting behavior in insects is that of the domestic honey bee.
 Most bees build nests.
-Solitary bees, like honey bees, make nests.
+Solitary bees, unlike honey bees, make nests.
 However, solitary bees make individual nests for larvae and are not always in colonies.
 Solitary bees will burrow into the ground, dead wood and plants.